asr/apia/README.md

 * ATPs

-  Apia requires at least one ATPs.
+  Apia requires at least one ATP.
 The current supported ATPs are:

   ATP | Tested version
   --- | --------------------